 Parable of the Marriage Feast

 1Jesus spoke to them again in parables, saying, 2“The kingdom of heaven may be compared to a king who gave a wedding feast for his son.
-3And he sent his servants to call those who had [previously] been invited to the wedding feast, but they refused to come.
-4Then he sent out some other servants, saying, ‘Tell those who have been invited, “Look, I have prepared my dinner; my oxen and fattened calves are butchered and everything is ready; come to the wedding feast.” ’ 5But they paid no attention [they disregarded the invitation, treating it with contempt] and went away, one to his farm, another to his business.
-6The rest [of the invited guests] seized his servants and mistreated them [insulting and humiliating them] and killed them.
-7The king was enraged [when he heard this], and sent his soldiers and destroyed those murderers and burned their city.
-8Then he said to his servants, ‘The wedding [feast] is ready, but those who were invited were not worthy.
-9So go to the main highways that lead out of the city, and invite to the wedding feast as many as you find.’
-10Those servants went out into the streets and gathered together all the people they could find, both bad and good; so the wedding hall was filled with dinner guests [sitting at the banquet table].
+3And he sent out his slaves to call those who had been invited to the wedding feast, and they were unwilling to come.
+4Again he sent out other slaves saying, ‘Tell those who have been invited, “Behold, I have prepared my dinner; my oxen and my fattened livestock are all butchered and everything is ready; come to the wedding feast.” ’ 5But they paid no attention and went their way, one to his own farm, another to his business, 6and the rest seized his slaves and mistreated them and killed them.
+7But the king was enraged, and he sent his armies and destroyed those murderers and set their city on fire.
+8Then he *said to his slaves, ‘The wedding is ready, but those who were invited were not worthy.
+9Go therefore to the main highways, and as many as you find there, invite to the wedding feast.’
+10Those slaves went out into the streets and gathered together all they found, both evil and good; and the wedding hall was filled with dinner guests.

-11“But when the king came in to see the dinner guests, he saw a man there who was not dressed [appropriately] in wedding clothes, 12and he said, ‘Friend, how did you come in here without wearing the wedding clothes [that were provided for you]?’
-And the man was speechless and without excuse.
-13Then the king said to the attendants, ‘Tie him hand and foot, and throw him into the darkness outside; in that place there will be weeping [over sorrow and pain] and grinding of teeth [over distress and anger].’
-14For many are called (invited, summoned), but few are chosen.”
+11“But when the king came in to look over the dinner guests, he saw a man there who was not dressed in wedding clothes, 12and he *said to him, ‘Friend, how did you come in here without wedding clothes?’
+And the man was speechless.
+13Then the king said to the servants, ‘Bind him hand and foot, and throw him into the outer darkness; in that place there will be weeping and gnashing of teeth.’
+14For many are called, but few are chosen.”